aniruddh-code-002/QR-code-generator/README.md

 # QR-code-generator
-Dowload this file and execute.
+Dowload qrgen.py file and execute using cmd or any code editor.
 A tkinter window should open up after execute.
 Copy paste or write the link or text that you want to generate.
 QR code will be generated.